10.2. Command-Line variable=value Build Variables

 cc -o foo foo.o bar.o

-Historical note: In old SCons (prior to 0.98.1), these build variables were known as "command-line build options."
-At that time, class was named Options and the predefined functions to construct options were named BoolOption, EnumOption, ListOption, PathOption, PackageOption and AddOptions (contrast with the current names in Section 10.2.4, “Pre-Defined Build Variable Functions”, below).
-You may encounter these names in older SConscript files, wiki pages, blog entries, StackExchange articles, etc. These old names no longer work, but a mental substitution of Variable for Option allows the concepts to transfer to current usage models.
+Historical note: In old SCons (prior to 0.98.1 from 2008), these build variables were known as "command-line build options."
+At that time, the class was named Options and the predefined functions to construct options were named BoolOption, EnumOption, ListOption, PathOption, PackageOption and AddOptions (contrast with the current names in Section 10.2.4, “Pre-Defined Build Variable Functions”, below).
+Because the Internet has a very long memory, you may encounter these names in older SConscript files, wiki pages, blog entries, StackExchange articles, etc. These old names no longer work, but a mental substitution of Variable for Option allows the concepts to transfer to current usage models.

 10.2.2.
 Providing Help for Command-Line Build Variables

-To make command-line build variables most useful, you ideally want to provide some help text to describe the available variables when the you ask for help (run scons -h).
+To make command-line build variables more useful, you may want to provide some help text to describe the available variables when you ask for help (run scons -h).
 You can write this text by hand, but SCons provides some assistance.
-Variables objects provide a GenerateHelpText method the generate text that describes the various variables that have been added to it.
+Variables objects provide a GenerateHelpText method to generate text that describes the various variables that have been added to it.
 The default text includes the help string itself plus other information such as allowed values.
 (The generated text can also be customized by replacing the FormatVariableHelpText method).
 You then pass the output from this method to the Help function:

 vars.Add('RELEASE', help='Set to 1 to build for release', default=0)